limbo56/PlayerSettings/README.md

 # Player Settings

+PlayerSettings is a powerful plugin for Minecraft servers that offers a comprehensive settings system for players.
+The plugin features a user-friendly paginated menu, making it easy for players to navigate and modify settings according to their preferences.
+Additionally, the plugin allows server owners to create custom settings and add custom items to the menu to meet their unique needs and requirements.

+The plugin
-A Spigot/Bukkit plugin with an in-game settings menu for players in Minecraft servers.
-The plugin includes some predefined settings by default that can be disabled.
-It also provides a configuration section and API to define custom settings.
+includes some predefined settings by default that can be disabled and a configuration section and API to define custom settings.

 ## Requirements